 Areas supported include research involving patients and/or clinical practice but could also include animal models, model organisms, cellular- or sub-cellular systems (with clear whole body relevance) as well as in silico analysis, with the overall purpose of solving challenges related to endocrinology and metabolism in health and disease.
 Please note that endocrinology is not restricted to diabetes.
 Research projects within all subfields of endocrinology, e.g. thyroid, reproduction, or bone and calcium metabolism can be supported.

 Up to three 5-year grants, each of up to DKK 10 million, can be awarded, with DKK 2 million per year.
 The grants may be utilized for e.g. the applicants own salary and consumables directly related to the project.

-Applications must be completed and submitted using the foundation’s electronic application system, which will be available from 15 October 2021.
+Applications must be completed and submitted using the foundation’s electronic application system.
 The Committee on Endocrinology and Metabolism will assess the applications.